 In all, 41 moss species and three liverworts were collected.

 A large sycamore is substrate for many species.Of these, 15 mosses were newly reported for Licking County.
 The most significant was Trematodon longicollis, collected by Carole and Bill Schumacher (Schumacher 061717-08 (KE).
 Previously known from four Ohio counties, it was collected during the OMLA foray to Brown County (Andreas 18919 (KE)) (OBELISK, Vol. 12, p.
 7).

 These records emphasize the need to preserve natural areas in Ohio and also to survey areas which have not been visited by lichen and moss experts.

 –Jim Toppin and Janet Traub

-For further information about this most excellent foray, including moss and lichen species lists, look in the December 2017 volume of the Association’s newsletter, OBELISK.
+For further information about this most excellent foray, look in Volume 14 (2017) of the Association’s newsletter, OBELISK.

 Lichens of the 2017 Summer Foray in Licking County

 * = new county record

 Bryophytes of the 2017 Summer Foray in Licking County